rayepps/oapispec/README.md

 ## Getting Started

-In this example `mock_schema` is a `dict` that is a valid OpenAPI spec and can be written to a file as json.
+In this example the `spec` resulted by generating the schema is a valid swagger dict/json spec that can be used in a swagger ui.
 ```
 from http import HTTPStatus